TheAnaRina/dev-wamtar/Legal.md

 - The CLA may be amended with 30 days of notice by email. *If you do not agree to the new CLA your contributions will be kept under the old version.*

 # Licensing/Attribution:
-- Unless specified otherwise, all Assets, Code, or Content inside any _AlphaParadox folder, fall under the terms specified in AP-LICENSE.txt and the Space Kobold Games CLA (SpaceKoboldGames.com/legal/CLA-Individual).
+- Unless specified otherwise, all Assets, Code, or Content inside any _AlphaParadox folder, fall under the terms specified in AP-LICENSE.txt and the [Space Kobold Games CLA](https://gist.github.com/SpaceKoboldGames/a8f6b7a7d272cf949c60e0822cdf226e.
 - Any content from SpaceWizards/SpaceStation14 without specified licensing of any code is licensed under MIT (LICENSE.txt).
 Any Space Wizards content licensed under CC-BY-SA to Space Wizards Federation & Contributors.
 __**You may not apply secondary licenses to SpaceKobolds/AlphaParadox code/content (MPL Exhibit-B).
 If you wish to use our code/content with a secondary license while migrating away from GPL, please contact us and we may grant you a separate license.
 This is to make sure that Alpha-Paradox's code is available to be improved by the community and prevent further fragmenting the community due to license conflicts.**__